Great DJ

-"Great DJ" is the second single by English indie pop band the Ting Tings.
+"Great DJ" is the debut single by English indie pop band The Ting Tings.
+The song was originally released as a double A-side with "That's Not My Name" by independent record label Switchflicker Records on 28 May 2007.

+Composition

 Vocalist Katie White states that the song was written by "playing a D chord on the guitar for hours, because that's all I could play.
 And then I put my finger on the wrong string, and got what I discovered was an augmented chord.
 And that was the riff!"
 The single was originally released as a double A-side along with "That's Not My Name".

+Re-release

-When "Great DJ" was re-released, it did not enter the UK Singles Chart until one week after the individual re-release of single "That's Not My Name" went to number one.
+When "Great DJ" was re-released on 3 March 2008, it did not enter the UK Singles Chart until one week after the individual re-release of single "That's Not My Name" went to number one.

 The cover sleeves for the single were recycled: Katie White and Jules De Martino gathered old 7-inch records from numerous car boot sales and charity shops in and around Manchester, turned the sleeves inside out and customised them to create new sleeves for this single.